Jim Cramer focused in on one stat during a light week of earnings that could change the Fed’s rate outlook. » Read More

 Apple's CEO has been painted into a corner by a federal court order in the San Bernardino terrorism case, CNBC's Jim Cramer says.

 CNBC Pro asked market experts what the implications are of Apple's bond offering and how investors can position their portfolios accordingly.

 These credit unions pay more than three time the average yield on a 12-month CD.

 U.S. banks may face more pain in 2016 from E&Ps, which have seen their businesses hit disproportionately hard by falling oil prices.

 The "Fast Money" traders give their final trades of the day.

-CNBC "Halftime Report" trader Jon Najarian bought shares of GoPro on the belief the company could be a takeover candidate.
+CNBC "Halftime Report" trader Jon Najarian bought shares of a small-cap biotech stock after spotting unusual options activity.

 As negative sentiment piles up, stocks look poised to mount a stark reversal, Fundstrat's Tom Lee says.

 China should let its currency appreciate to support the country's transition to a consumer-driven economy, analysts tell CNBC.

 Investors should avoid high momentum stocks as the market rotation to value has begun, according to JPMorgan's Dubravko Lakos-Bujas.